Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Analyzing

 In Figure \ref{fig:beta}, we plot the relation between $(g/\phi)(x)$ and $1$.
-As binomial is a discrete distribution, we apply linear interpolation between points.
-The blue dash line indicates the threshold, which is the intersection between the two functions, and the red solid line represents its approximated value from \eqref{eqn:nu}.
-We made three plots in the figure, representing values from $m = 6, 10$, and $30$, respectively.
-We observe that $\nu_n$ is already close to the threshold when $m = 6$.
-Of course, as $m$ increases, the two values become closer.
-They almost overlap when $m = 30$.
+Linear interpolation between points are used as the binomial distribution is discrete.
+The blue dash line indicates the threshold, which is the intersection between the two functions, and the red solid line represents its approximated value using \eqref{eqn:nu}.
+We choose three different values for $m$, $6, 10$, and $30$, and plot their results in (a)--(c) accordingly.
+We found that $\nu_n$ is already close to the threshold when $m = 6$.
+As $m$ increases, the two functions become closer.
+When $m = 30$, they almost overlap.

-\begin{lemma} Define $\beta(x) = (g/\varphi)(x) - 1$, let $\nu_n$ be the solution of $\beta(m/2 + m\nu_n) = 0$ and $\xi_n(w)$ be the solution of $\beta(m/2+m\xi_n) = 1/w$, for $\zeta_n(w)$ given in \eqref{eqn:zeta}, if $m\xi_n^4 \to 0$ as $m \to \infty$, then for any $w \in (0, 1)$,
+\begin{lemma} Define $\beta(x) = (g/b)(x) - 1$, let $\nu_n$ be the solution of $\beta(m/2 + m\nu_n) = 0$ and $\xi_n(w)$ be the solution of $\beta(m/2+m\xi_n) = 1/w$, for $\zeta_n(w)$ given in \eqref{eqn:zeta}, if $m\xi_n^4 \to 0$ as $m \to \infty$, then for any $w \in (0, 1)$,

 \end{lemma}